vaibhavmvora/webdriverio-mocha-allure-teamcity/README.md

+#webdriverio-mocha-allure-teamcity

 Simple and Ready to Use framework for UI automation using WebdriverIO, Mocha, Allure and TeamCity integration

 ## Features
 - WebdriverIO v6
 - Page Object model
-- Custom Actions and Verification Keywords using Mocha
+- Custom Actions and Verification Keywords using Mocha (In Progress)
 - Allure Report
 - Screenshot capture for failing tests
 - ESLint